haldai/Jurassic.pl/README.md

 true.
 ```

 Support Julia's `'Package'.function` calls.
-The `'Package'` is quoted as an
+The `'Package'` is quoted as a
 Prolog atom, otherwise uppercase words are treated as Prolog variables.

 ``` prolog